ethereum/ethereum-org-website/src/content/eth2/roadmap/index.md

 <Button to="/eth2/the-beacon-chain/">More on the beacon chain</Button>

-## Phase 1: the shard chains
+## Phase 1: the shard chains {#phase-one}

 Expected: 2021

 Phase 1 is where we'll see the creation of the shard chains.
 These are chains that are delegated a portion of Ethereum's transactions and account data.
 However in Phase 1 it's just the structure that will be put into place.
 Shards won't support accounts or smart contracts yet.

 Shard chains will be [proof-of-stake chains](/en/eth2/proof-of-stake/).
-This means their validators are stakers, not miners like today.
+This means validators (who have staked ETH) will create blocks and not miners like today.

 We expect to start Phase 1 with 64 shards.